-Dead reckoning and celestial navigation: dead reckoning is estimating current position by advancing from a known position, using course, speed, time, and distance.
+Dead reckoning is the process of estimating a vessel’s current position by advancing a known position using course, speed, time, and distance.

 As time passes after obtaining a reliable fix, the uncertainty circle gradually expands.